 Are you good at solving mathematical problems?
-Do you have a calm nature and are excellent at guiding people and delegating tasks?
+Do you have a calm nature, and are you talented at guiding people and delegating tasks?
 If so, you’ll make a great leader.
 By determining your key strengths, you’ll be able to match them to different job positions which, in turn, will help you find your dream position.

-Would you rather work for a large company, a small start-up or own your own?
+Would you rather work for a large company, a small startup, or on your own?
 It’s important to identify what kind of working style you prefer.
 For example, if you want to work on your own and determine your own schedule, you could either freelance or start your own business to ensure you have the ideal job.

 There are probably a handful of jobs that you would love to do but might not actually have the skills to complete them.
 Make a list of your dream jobs — well, at least ones you think that would make you happy.

-Following on from the previous point, once you have your list of positions, spend about 30 minutes researching what skills, qualifications and experience are needed for each job.
-You should then circle the roles that you actually can and currently equipped to do.
+Following on from the previous point, once you have your list of positions, spend about 30 minutes researching the skills, qualifications and experience needed for each job.
+You should then circle the roles that you actually can and are currently equipped to do.